Jeremy Chan and Iré Hassan-Odukale run what can now be considered one of the capital’s most distinctive places to eat

 Jeremy Chan and his Nigerian-born friend and business partner Iré Hassan-Odukale launched Ikoyi in the summer of 2017 just south of Piccadilly Circus.

-West African influences and ingredients are rolled in with Chan and Hassan-Odukale’s food memories to create – as Chan puts it – “moments of heightened beauty reformulated for others to experience”.
+In Chan’s own word, Ikoyi brings “moments of heightened beauty reformulated for others to experience”.
 It’s esoteric stuff, then.
 But against all the odds Chan’s cerebral dishes, which focus on flavours many will have never experienced, somehow translate into dishes as accessible as they are delicious.